 Smoke and odour from burning wood is a form of pollution and it may cause environmental harm.
 An authorised officer under the Act may issue an expiation notice or an Environment Protection Order to achieve compliance with the general environmental duty.
 Penalties ranging from $300 to $60,000 may be applied.

-For more comprehensive information on how to use wood heaters efficiently please visit www.epa.sa.gov.au or contact Council on xxxx xxxx for a free Clear Skies DVD.
+For more comprehensive information on how to use wood heaters efficiently please visit www.epa.sa.gov.au or contact the council on xxxx xxxx for a free Clear Skies DVD.